chino-chan/bluecheese-ffmpeg/README.md

 Template formatting is used for both saved presets & one-time-commands.

 Don't complain to me!
-Be grateful I give you the option to use a one-time command!

 This is supposed to be a preset GUI!

 ```text
 {input}       Full input file path